-Two-semester biochemistry sequence; students interested in pursuing a graduate degree or pre-health program are encouraged to take BBMB 4040 and BBMB 4050.
-BBMB 4040 satisfies the biochemistry requirement, while BBMB 4050 satisfies the professional elective.
+Two-semester biochemistry sequence; students interested in pursuing a graduateBBMB 4040 &BBMB 4050BBMB 4050BBMB 4040 satisfies the biochemistry requirement, while BBMB 4050 satisfies the professional elective.

 Engineering electives are considered either engineering science or engineering design courses outside of chemical engineering.
 Engineering science courses are based on mathematics and basic sciences but carry knowledge further toward creative application needed to solve engineering problems.
 These courses provide a bridge between mathematics and basic sciences on the one hand and engineering practice on the other.
 Engineering design courses involve devising a system, component, or process to meet desired needs and specifications within constraints.
 These courses train students to identify opportunities, develop requirements, perform analysis and synthesis, generate multiple solutions, evaluate solutions against requirements, consider risks, and make trade-offs, for the purpose of obtaining a high-quality solution under the given circumstances.
-Practically, these courses must be 300-level or higher (with explicit exceptions including any courses on the approved SSH list) and taught with an engineering designator (ABE, AERE, BME, CE, CONE, CPRE, EE, EM, IE, ME, MSE, MATE, SE).
+Practically, these courses must be 3000-level or higher (with explicit exceptions including any courses on the approved SSH list) and taught with an engineering designator (ABE, AERE, BME, CE, CONE, CPRE, EE, EM, IE, ME, MSE, MATE, SE).